What is Bronze Birch Borer?

 The adult bronze birch borer (Agrilus anxius) is a slender, dark bronze beetle, with a radiant green iridescence underneath the wing.
 This native insect is a serious pest of any stressed birch tree (Betula species), but is most commonly found attacking the ornamental White Birch that are so common in our neighborhoods.
 If not treated properly, the bronze birch borer will continue to lay eggs and feed on the vascular tissue of the Birch tree until the tree can no longer sustain the damage and succumbs to the invader.

-An early warning sign of bronze birch borer damage is a yellowing and thinning or wilting of foliage in the upper crown of the tree (think the top center of the canopy).
+An early warning sign of bronze birch borer damage is yellowing and thinning or wilting of foliage in the upper crown of the tree (think the top center of the canopy).
 These symptoms are more evident in hot, dry weather but may progress slowly if the tree is otherwise healthy.
+You will likely notice "D" shaped holes on the trunk, as well as tunnels below the bark.

 If you suspect your tree is sick, please call us immediately at (608) 609-8777, even if you not sure.
 We love talking trees!